brianmcn/Zelda1RandoTools/doc/use.md

 but this time right-click the RoomType selection to bring up the MonsterDetail/FloorDropDetail interface.
 Click on details in the grids to apply them to the current room's "preview" tile.
 Once you are done, click the preview tile to save your edits to the dungeon map; a left-click marks the room completed, and a right-click marks it uncompleted.
 (After clicking a detail, its grid briefly goes half-transparent, as visual feedback that your detail has been applied to the "preview" tile.
-The half-transparent grid is another 'save' click-target, like the preview tile, with the implication that you can, for example, double- right-click the Gleeok MonsterDetail as a way to say 'add a Gleeok to this room tile and immediately save this as an uncompleted room and exit the popup.)
+The half-transparent grid is another 'save' click-target, like the preview tile, with the implication that you can, for example, double-right-click the Gleeok MonsterDetail as a way to say 'add a Gleeok to this room tile and immediately save this as an uncompleted room and exit the popup.)

 ![Dungeon room detail screenshot](screenshots/dungeon-room-detail.png)